 Water was abundant in the watercourses flowing through the created habitat areas, and along Figure of Eight Creek itself.
-During the May 2015, May 2016 and June 2017 monitoring events, in some locations water milfoil (Myriophyllum) has established which demonstrates that water is present for long periods of time within the system and that even if it dries out (ie no visible surface water) it is not for long periods of time.
+During the May 2015, May 2016, June 2017 and July 2018 monitoring events, water milfoil (Myriophyllum) was observed in water ponding areas which demonstrates that water is persistent within the system.